Table of Contents Show

 A mosquito bite requires no special medical treatment and resolves spontaneously.
 Itching may be the only presenting symptom for a more extended period.

-Application of anti itch creams or an ointment helps resolve the symptom early.
+The application of anti-itch creams or an ointment helps resolve the symptoms early.

 7.2 Bed Bug Bite Symptoms

-Itching at the site of the bite is encountered after 1 week, which draws attention towards the bite site.
+Itching at the site of the bite is encountered after one week, which draws attention to the bite site.

 2. Bite Sites

 A bed bug usually chooses an area to bite near the bed, such as the back or neck.
-Unlike mosquito bites, the place where the bite is present need not be exposed or uncovered.
+Unlike mosquito bites, where the bite is present, it does not need to be exposed or uncovered.

 3. Bite Pattern

 A bed bug bite has a classic pattern, making it easy to identify and conclude that it is only a bed bug bite.
-Bites are present in a group of 2 or 3 and within a limited area or in a pattern where the bed bug moves.
+Bites are present in groups of 2 or 3 and within a limited area or in a pattern where the bed bug moves.

 4. Skin Reaction Time

-The time taken for a full-fledged skin reaction is near about 1 week and may vary from person to person.
+The time taken for a full-fledged skin reaction is about one week and may vary from person to person.

 As seen in mosquito bites, no spontaneous skin reaction makes it challenging to locate and treat the bed bite early.

-When a bed bug bite is discovered, the body has already initiated an immune reaction, which may require immediate medical attention in hypersensitive people.
+When a bed bug bite is discovered, the body has initiated an immune reaction, which may require immediate medical attention in hypersensitive people.

 A bed bug bite is a severe issue indicating that there can be an infestation of bed bugs in the house, and its complete eradication can only stop recurrent bed bug bites from occurring.